-Wayne was looking to take his elearning design to the next level – instead of a series of PowerPoint-like slides that learners click through followed by a quiz at the end, he wanted something more engaging and effective.
-Part 1 of this case study includes the background and choices that were made.
-Part 2 of this case study features advice from elearning and instructional design professionals.
+Wayne was looking to take his eLearning design to the next level – instead of a series of PowerPoint-like slides that learners click through followed by a quiz at the end, he wanted something more engaging and effective.
+Part 1 of this eLearning case study includes the background and choices that were made.
+Part 2 of this eLearning case study features advice from eLearning and instructional design professionals.

 Wayne had been working as the learning manager for a small firm specializing in online advertising and social media marketing for about four years.
 Prior to that, he led a team of online advertising and social media specialists for six years.
 He has deep knowledge of the industry and made it a point to continue to stay on top of industry trends.

 Since its inception, the firm had emphasized a culture of learning that included in-person and online training.
 Coinciding with Wayne’s transition into the learning manager role, the firm made a major investment in online learning courses in order to better meet the on-demand training needs of staff.
 After implementing a new learning management system (LMS), which was initially populated with a series of off-the-shelf courses on sales, customer service and various recordings of webinars that had been delivered to clients, Wayne quickly added a series of documents and job aids that could be used by staff when they were in the home office as well as when they were in meetings with clients.

 Seeking to take full advantage of the technology available, Wayne began using Camtasia to create 5-10 minute eLearning segments focused on various product features and frequently asked questions.
 In general, these eLearning components consisted of PowerPoint-like presentations that learners would click through in order to orient themselves to various product features.
 Wayne included voiceover to make the presentations more engaging and included a 10-question quiz at the end of each segment to ensure learners could correctly answer basic questions about the content.
 After churning out 25 of these segments, Wayne still felt something was missing from these online courses.